 Figure 4.
 Group-IB Graph showing connections of W3LL Panel backend infrastructure and darkweb profiles of the criminal.

 Discovery of these servers was a pivotal point in the investigation and provided critical insights into W3LL’s operations.
-This allowed investigators to trace phishing campaigns with W3LL tools more precisely and also helped to identify and proactively detect suspected victim details and even the criminals using W3LL tools.
+This allowed investigators to trace phishing campaigns with W3LL tools more precisely and helped identify and proactively detect suspected victims’ details, as well as the criminals using W3LL tools.

 The W3LL Store was only part of a broader ecosystem.
 Investigators uncovered a network of Telegram groups and chats managed by W3LL, where cybercriminals shared the results of their phishing campaigns, including screenshots of compromised accounts and discussions about attack techniques.
 Analysis of those sources allowed investigators to gather more clues about victims and the scale of W3LL’s operations.

 One particularly revealing discovery was identifying a backend server of the W3LL sender (23.106.122[.]155) – the tool threat actors used for delivering phishing emails.
-This led Group-IB specialists’ collection of 700+ weaponized email attachments used in phishing campaigns.
-These emails, crafted with W3LL’s tools, disguised malicious links using very noticeable techniques and relied on phishing attachments and external endpoint communications for AiTM functionality.
+This led to Group-IB specialists’ collection of 700+ weaponized email attachments used in phishing campaigns.
+These emails, crafted with W3LL’s tools, disguised malicious links using highly noticeable techniques and relied on phishing attachments and external endpoint communications to enable AiTM functionality.

 Figure 5.
 Endpoint used for malicious attachments on Group-IB Graph.